-If you do NOT follow the above procedure you will be awarded ZERO for the task.
+If you do NOT follow the above procedure, you will be awarded ZERO for the task.

-Tasks submitted late, without approved extension of time via the school illness/misadventure or school business application authorised from the relevant Deputy Principal, will incur a mark of ZERO; that is 100% of total marks deducted.
+Tasks submitted late, without approved extension of time via the school illness/misadventure or school business application authorised by the Illness/Misadventure Coordinator (Mrs Narsai), will incur a mark of ZERO; that is 100% of total marks deducted.